fullstackleo777/parrot-os-fine-tuning/ethernet-wired-connection-support.md

 Wait a few moments, and then see if the wired connection is working.

 ### Step 4: Check if the Network Connection is Set to Auto-Connect
-You can verify whether the connection is set to auto-connect:
+You can verify whether the connection is set to auto-connect.

 #### 1. Go to **System Settings** or **Settings**.
 #### 2. Navigate to **Network** or **Network Connections**.